gesape/AutoStatsQ/README.md

 Latest changes
 -------------
+- Improved feedback and error logging for easier user support.
+- Option to generate automated maps without setting mid point and radius manuallyby setting ```pl_opt: ['automatic']``` in the config file (see example file below.)
 - data is downsampled to 10 Hz prior to restitution.
 This is necessary in case of high sampling rates to not introduce filtering errors.
 - new independent and interactive test for amplitude corrections based on waveform correlations of teleseismic P phases --> please contact me for detailed instructions, I didn't have time to document the work-flow yet, but it is a great new test ;-)
 - new simple test for large timing errors (see below...)